sathidporn/mui-theme-toggle/README.md

 You can use this tool to help design and customize themes for the MUI component library. https://bareynol.github.io/mui-theme-creator/

 You can use this palette generator to generate a palette for any color you input. https://material.io/inline-tools/color/

+# Migration MUI v.4 to v.5

+If you using MUI v.4 please read this instruction https://mui.com/material-ui/guides/migration-v4/ for migrate mui v.4 to v.5

 ## Available Scripts